sabrinasmlee/OSGIS-week5/assignment/README.md

 #### Task 3

-Make sure it works.
+Wire up your fields and abstract the code you've copied so that it uses user-supplied information.
+Make sure it works!
 The user should be able to type in a URL of one of our datasets, as well as the keys for latitude and longitude, click the button, and have their specified dataset mapped.

-To do this, you will need to use jQuery to select the button and create a click event on it.
+To pull this off, you will need to use jQuery to select the button and create a click event on it.
 When the button is clicked, it should run a function that selects the three input fields, checks their values, and assigns those values to variables.
 Those variables should be used in your application to replace previously hardcoded data.
+Even though I counsel avoiding side-effects, this is an exception to the rule!

+Hint: review the structure of lab 3 from week 4 - it uses many of these same components!